awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/move-from-v1.md

   In AWS IoT Greengrass V1, Lambda functions define the software that runs on core devices\.
 In each Greengrass group, you define subscriptions and local resources that the function uses\.
 You also define the container parameters for functions that the AWS IoT Greengrass Core software runs in a containerized Lambda runtime environment\.

   In AWS IoT Greengrass V2, *components* are the software that run on core devices\.
 Components can consist of any software applications, and each component has a *recipe* that defines the component's metadata, parameters, dependencies, and scripts to run at each step in the component lifecycle\.
 The recipe also defines the component's *artifacts*, which are binary files such as scripts, compiled code, and static resources\.
 When you deploy a component to a core device, the core device downloads the component recipe and artifacts to run the component\.
-For more information, see [Manage AWS IoT Greengrass components](manage-components.md)\.
+For more information, see [Develop AWS IoT Greengrass components](develop-greengrass-components.md)\.

   You can import Lambda functions as components that run in a Lambda runtime environment in AWS IoT Greengrass V2\.
 When you import the Lambda function, you specify the subscriptions, local resources, and container parameters for the function\.
 For more information, see [Run AWS IoT Greengrass V1 applications on AWS IoT Greengrass V2](#run-v1-applications)\.\.
 + **Subscriptions**